ZHAW-Team-Toxic/PM4-Team-Toxic/frontier/assets/unpacked/README.md

 If the gradle texturepacker fails add `--stacktrace` to get more information.

-If the size is to small change the settings in `pack.json`
+If the set size is to small change the settings in `pack.json`

 For more information consult: https://libgdx.com/wiki/tools/texture-packer